 "You mean her two toy chihuahuas?"
 He said.
 "They died when I was five years old; I mean, she might have treated them like her own children, but I'm it,"

-"No, Del and I; her first date at that Pizza Hut in Liliha; that's when she told a friend of mine that she was seeing a Lawrence Pacheco but was going to call it off because she realized she loved my friend," I told him.
+"No, Del and a friend of mine were on their first date at that Pizza Hut in Liliha; that's when she told my friend that she was seeing a Lawrence Pacheco but was going to call it off because she realized she loved my friend," I told him.

 "Did you happen to know that waiter's name?"
 I asked.